rfjamilarin/ABS-2006_AMC1-POC/README.md

 # ABS-2006_AMC1-POC

-Welcome to the Loan Level Data Analysis Tool.
-This tool is designed to provide users with insights into mortgage loan data in a streamlined and efficient manner.
-However, it's important to note some limitations and the overall design of the tool before proceeding.
+Welcome to the ABS-2006_AMC1-POC.
+This proof of concept (POC) is designed to allow users to retrieve ABS transactions and total available principal funds based on user input.

+This tool assumes that CSV files are downloaded and imported in folder called 'enhancedLoanLevelData', while certificate statements are located in folder 'certificateStatements'.
+CSV files and PDF files can be downloaded from https://bit.ly/ABS-2006_AMC1-POC.
+Folders must be with the same directory with the py files.

 Limitations:
 1. In the interest of time and complexity, I decided to read only the enhanced loan level data CSV files.